 What is the difference between cast and forged irons?

 Cast irons are made from molten metal poured into a mold.
 They take the shape of the mold and are then cooled.
-Cast irons are typically the most durable but also the hardest feeling clubs.

 Forged irons are made from a single piece of superheated metal shaped into the proper shape.
 This results in softer, better feeling irons but they wear out more quickly.
-Once the chrome veneer is worn off, the metal underneath will rust and the irons will need to be replaced.

 Cast and forged irons can often be found in an iron set.